swseighman/PythonIntro/basics/variables/README.md

 ```
 C:\> python hello_world.py
-Hello Python!
+Hello World!
 ```

 We’ve added a variable named `message`.
 Every variable is connected to a value (object), which is the information associated with that variable.
-In this case the value (object) is the `Hello Python!` text.
+In this case the value (object) is the `Hello World!` text.

 When you’re using variables in Python, you need to adhere to a few rules and guidelines.
 Breaking some of these rules will cause errors.
 Other guidelines just help you write code that’s easier to read and understand.
 Be sure to keep the following rules in mind when working with variables: